Low Rates &

 Georgia Mortgage Programs

 Georgia Conventional Loans.
-Among the most popular loan options, conventional loans have specific requirements such as a minimum credit score of 620 and a minimum down payment of 3%.
-Interest rates on these loans can vary greatly based on the credit score and down payment.
-If you are putting less than 20% down you will also have to pay private mortgage insurance (PMI) which can be paid either upfront at closing or monthly until your equity in the property reaches at least 20%.
-These loans can be used to purchase a primary residence, vacation property or an investment property.
+Conventional loans are the most popular programs that require a minimum credit score of 620 and minimum down payment of 3%.
+The interest rate for a conventional loan can vary widely depending on the credit score and the down payment.
+In most cases if you are not putting down at least 20% down you will have to pay private mortgage insurance (PMI).
+This can be paid all upfront at closing or you can pay it monthly until your equity in the property is at least 20%.
+Conventional loans can be used for a primary residence, vacation home or an investment property.

 Georgia FHA Loans.
 If your credit history is not good enough for a conventional loan, a FHA loan may be a good option.
 A FHA loan is a loan that is insured against default by the Federal Housing Administration (FHA).
 The minimum down payment on a FHA loan is 3.5% with a minimum credit score of at least 580.
 For borrowers with a credit score as low as 500 it is still possible to get a FHA loan with a larger down payment of at least 10%.
 Regardless of the amount of your down payment, FHA loans require the payment of mortgage insurance premiums (MIP).
 FHA loans are available only on a primary residence and the maximum loan amount varies by county.
-You can view the current GA FHA Loan Limits for all counties in California.
+You can view the current GA FHA Loan Limits for all counties in Georgia.

 Georgia VA Loans.
 Backed by the Department of Veteran Affairs, VA loans offer veterans and their families with home loans with no down payment required.
 VA loans do not have any mortgage insurance but may have a funding fee that is collected at closing.
 VA loans are only available on a primary residence.